DomiKov/toiletDoor/README.md

 ## Security:

-To incorporate a little bit of securit into the MQTT messaging, you can set a username and a password for the RPi mosquitto broker.
+To incorporate a little bit of security into the MQTT messaging, you can set a username and a password for the RPi mosquitto broker.

 First do this: *sudo mosquitto_passwd -c /etc/mosquitto/passwd YourUsername*